buehlere/Web-Scraping/README.md

 # Web-Scraping
-### The purpose of this repo is to give an introduction on how to web scrape using beautiful soup and the requests modules with python.
-More to come!
+### Using Pandas, Regular expression, and Beautiful soup, web scraping is easy in Python!
+This repo shows a simple toy example of how to bring these packages together to pull data from metacritic.